DrEmpiricism/Optimize-Offline/docs/Optimize-Offline-help.md

 ### None
 ### This module does not generate any output.
 ## NOTES
-Integration of Microsoft Windows Store and Microsoft Edge are only applicable to Windows 10 Enterprise LTSC 2019.
+Integration of Microsoft Windows Store and the Microsoft Edge HTML Browser are only applicable to Windows 10 Enterprise LTSC 2019.
+Integration of the Microsoft Edge Chromium Browser is only applicable to Windows 10 non-LTSC builds 18362-to-19041.
+When the Microsoft Edge Browser (HTML or Chromium) is integrated into the image, its permanence is set to 'permanent' by default.
 NetFx3 integration is only applicable if a Windows Installation Media ISO is used as the source image.
 Bootable ISO media creation is only applicable if a Windows Installation Media ISO is used as the source image.